Homemade cream Style Corn

 - Turn slow cooker onto low and cover.

-- Serve when thickened and tender.
+- Remove the lid for the last 30 minutes of cooking.
+Serve when thickened and tender.

 Notes